jeremycaris/passgrinder-desktop/BUILD_SUMMARY.md

 2. Build macOS universal binary (works on both Intel and Apple Silicon Macs)
 3. Build Linux (if on Linux or skip with warning)
 4. Build Windows (if on Windows or skip with warning)
+5. For macOS, the app appears in the menu bar

 ## 📦 Distribution Packages